Azure/batch-shipyard/docs/35-batch-shipyard-task-factory.md

   /bin/bash -c "echo url=<full blob url with sas> full_path=mycontainer/archived/old1.bin file_path=archived/old1.bin file_name=old1.bin file_name_no_extension=old1"
 ```

-Each of task would automatically download each blob "assigned" to it
+Each task would automatically download each blob "assigned" to it
 automatically in the task's working directory as specified by the
 `task_filepath` property.
 This property has the following valid values,
 similar to the keyword arguments above: